flow174/exchange/README.md

-# MyCarbonBank
+# Exchange

-This is a carbon warrant exchange poc project.
+This is a poc exchange project.

 # Buiness flow chat